 Whatever.
 I don’t care.
 I can’t control how others interpret my body, nor do I care to.
 After all, words are only as powerful as the meaning we give them.

 But, my point is that the sheer physicality of my body has infiltrated my very being, and my height, my smallness comes up in conversations, inside jokes, teasing, nicknames and general perception of who I am.
 And I’m not mad at it one bit.
 The fact that I am both small and big simultaneously is the paradox I’m talking about here.
+Both are equally true.

 I am smart.
 I don’t say that in a boastful way.
 Most people I know are smart.
 It’s a fact.
 But this is a fact about me that is rather defining.
-I speak and write (I hope!) articulately and eloquently.
+I speak and write articulately and eloquently.
 I am secretly really flattered when people comment on the words I use in everyday conversation, how I express myself, or ask me for help with grammar or re-wording something they’re writing.

 Again, this is another fact about me that has, along the way, been absorbed in my personality, my identity.
 And, admittedly, I’ve clung onto this notion in times of insecurity.

 I have musical talent.
 I used to be pretty serious about playing instruments and singing and once upon a time, imagined a career in the arts, perhaps playing in an orchestra, or the pit band of musicals, or even being on Broadway or being an Opera singer.
-Listen, with age, I have come to realize that that was probably not in the stars (or within reach) for me, but at my heart, I am a singer.
+Listen, with age, I have come to realize that that was probably not in the stars (or within reach) for me, but at my heart, I am a singer and a musician.
 I’ve written a lot about how important music and my choir is to me so it’s no secret how dear I hold the music that is in my life.

 But, in addition to the organized singing I am a part of, I feel I really do have a talent.
 Let’s not get it twisted – I’m no Whitney, Celine or Mariah, but I really do LOVE to sing and, to be honest…I think I’m pretty good at it.

 Again, I’m not being a cocky asshole here (I’m sure there are many of you reading this who are better singers than me), but my point is that this particular talent sets me apart, and in so doing, is very much a part of my identity.
 I’m Ange, the singer.
 When I’m in a room full of people I’m usually the only one who possesses this talent, and honestly, if people were to ask me to sing something, I gladly would.
 They don’t tend to though.
-I presume it’s because when someone says, “Oh yeah, I SING,” one’s first inclination is to think, really?
+I presume it’s because when someone says, “Oh yeah, I sing,” one’s first inclination is to think, really?
 I bet you’re one of those people who thinks they can sing, and has clearly been enabled by the people around them their whole lives who have repeatedly lied to them and told them how talented they are, when really, you’re terrible and make people’s ears bleed, and if you sing something right now, you’re just going to embarrass yourself and make everyone uncomfortable.
 I get it.
 But, really, I have the goods, I promise.

 I am a good friend.
 This one is something I’ve been told a lot, and to be honest, when I’m feeling confident and sure of myself, I agree.
 I put a lot of effort and thought into being a good friend.
 But, it’s also just the way I am, if that makes sense.
 I value my friends so much.
 And lately, especially, I’ve come to realize that my friends must value me too, because they have been so extraordinarily there for me in ways I never expected (and most of the time don’t feel I deserve – but I’m working on that).